comit/sonoff-bridge/MQTT-Features.md

 - ``FullTopic tasmota/bedroom/%topic%/%prefix%/``
 - ``FullTopic penthouse/bedroom1/bathroom2/%topic%/%prefix%/``

-To solve possible MQTT topic loops I strongly suggest to use the %prefix% token in all of your FullTopics.
+To solve possible MQTT topic loops I strongly suggest to use the ``%prefix%`` token in all of your FullTopics.
 It may work without %prefix% as I implemented some validation by forcing the use of a prefix in commands send to the device but status and telemetry do not need a prefix.
 Just play with it and report strange problems I might solve in the future.

+The use of the ``%topic%`` token is also mandatory in case you want to use ``ButtonTopic`` and/or ``SwitchTopic``.
+It also provides for grouptopic and fallback topic functionality.

+Recommendation: **Use both tokens at all time within your FullTopic string**